 | n8n only | 2 cores | 4GB |

-Ubuntu 22.04 LTS is the recommended OS for both tools—best compatibility, most complete documentation, and the broadest community support.
+Ubuntu 22.04 LTS is still the best OS choice for both tools โ best compatibility, most documentation, and the biggest community support.

 Summary

-The choice comes down to your core need.
-AI-driven intelligent automation: OpenClaw.
-Broad SaaS integration and visual workflow management: n8n.
-Both: run them together if your budget and hardware allow.
+The choice really comes down to what youโre actually trying to solve.
+Need AI-driven intelligent automation?
+Go with OpenClaw.
+Need broad SaaS integration and visual workflow management?
+Go with n8n.
+Want both?
+Run them together if your budget and hardware allow.

-These aren't competing tools.
-They're automation tools pointing in different directions that happen to overlap on some problems.
-Once you're clear on what you're actually trying to solve, the right answer becomes obvious.
+These arenโt direct competitors โ theyโre automation tools pointing in different directions that happen to overlap on some problems.
+Once youโre clear on the kind of task youโre trying to automate, the right tool becomes pretty obvious.